 The Program Statewide

-More than 190,000 children in the Commonwealth of Virginia have special healthcare needs — physical disorders that are expected to last for at least 12 months.
-These children need treatment beyond the norm and may face social, academic or athletic challenges.
+More than 190,000 children in Virginia have special healthcare needs — physical disorders that are expected to last for at least 12 months.
+These children need treatment beyond the norm and may face social, academic, or athletic challenges.

 Six regional programs operate throughout the commonwealth.
 Each program is managed locally, maximizing the program's ability to make efficient and effective use of the area's unique resources.